LiquidGalaxyLAB/LG-Master-Web-App/README.md

 - `main.dart`.
 The 'main' archive serves to execute the app and show the main screen (HomeView).
 It is the entry point of the Flutter application.
 - `utils/`.
 Utility files.
 They can help to maintain consistency through the app and to make it easy to manage global settings and styles, for example.

+<h3 id="id32"> 3.2.
+How a Dart project works </h3>

+If you make changes to your app, if you want to run it and see those changes you have to rebuild the app.
+- flutter clean
+- flutter pub get
+- flutter run or run the emulation using Android Studio

 <h2 id="id4"> 4.
 Projects used to create this project </h2>